 Torres was 18 when he was arrested in Oklahoma City not far from where a couple was shot to death in their bed in 1993.
 He had blood on his shirt and was with another man identified by witnesses as the shooter.

 Sandra Babcock of Minneapolis, the lawyer for the Mexican government, told justices in a filing that when Torres was arrested he had not finished high school and had no lawyer.
-She said Mexican officials would have liked to help with his legal defense, but they never were contacted at any point in the proceedings, even after his first trial ended in 1995 with a deadlocked jury.
+She said Mexican officials would have liked to help him with his legal defense, but they never were contacted at any point in the proceedings, even after his first trial ended in 1995 with a deadlocked jury.

 He was convicted of first-degree murder at a second trial in 1996, and Mexican officials were told of his death sentence by his family.
 Torres also is challenging his conviction.

 Jennifer Miller, an assistant attorney general for Oklahoma, said the Supreme Court already has rejected one appeal from Torres, in 1999, on other claims.
 She said that this case was not the right one to address the international issue.